Which? experts are always on the lookout for new child car seat innovations – here we reveal five new car seats to look out for in 2015.

 Which? members can sign in to read our crash test reviews of more than 100 child car seats, including 30+ Best Buy car seats.
-If you're not a member, you can sign up for a £1 trial to unlock all our reviews - from car seats, pushchairs and baby monitors to TVs, washing machines and coffee machines.
+If you’re not a member, you can sign up to Which? to unlock all our reviews – from car seats, pushchairs and baby monitors to TVs, washing machines and coffee machines.

 1. Britax King ATS child car seat

 The Britax King ATS Group 1 car seat has an innovative harness system, with lights and sounds to guide you when securing the harness around your child.
 The seat can detect the weight of a child and a light on the front of the seat will stay red until you secure the harness safely, at which point it will turn green.

 Even more impressive is the automatic adjustment the harness makes if the child wriggles or moves backwards into the seat – the harness will adjust with the child to make sure they stay secured properly even after moving.

 Which? expert view: Any features which help ensure a child is secured into a car seat properly are always welcome, as are clear indicators of safe fitting for the parents.